Ophuragon/OpenTXT/src/README.md

-## Hello, please only run the optxt files.
-For the opentxt programming language
+## Hello, for OpenTXT users only open the .optxt files